marcocavanna/FireDataModeler/README.md

 ### $set(_modelName_)
 Return a function that could be used to set data on Firebase Database.

-The returned function is a `Promise`, resolved once data has been correctly setted.
+The returned function is a `Promise`, resolved once data has been correctly set.

-This function is restricted to Model that are not ID-Based and could not be used with Model with ID.
+This function is restricted to Models that are not ID-Based and could not be used with Model with ID.

 ```js
 const SettingsSetter = Talker.$set('Settings');